diwakarDrs/EDA/Movie_TMDB/readme.md

 - [Conclusions](#conclusions)

 ## Introduction
-I choose the TMDb movie data set (1960-2015) for data analysis.
+I choose the TMDb movie data set (1960-2015)downloaded from kaggle for data analysis.
 This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.I would like to find other interesting patterns in the dataset.

 *Contain:*
 - Total Rows = 10866